What is Credit Analysis?

 Credit Analysis for Loans

 When a corporation is in need of capital, they can ask banks for a loan.
 Banks, or creditors, can be secured or unsecured.
 As briefly mentioned before, there is an order of priority for claims during bankruptcy.
-This is significant as it decreases or lowers a creditor’s ability to get back the amount that was lent out.
 Secured lenders have the first claim on assets used as collateral.
 They are followed by unsecured creditors.
 Of course, creditors would like to avoid a bankruptcy scenario, which is why they utilize a credit analysis process to determine a corporation’s ability to pay back the loan.
 Loans can also be given to individuals and individuals also go through a credit check.

-For corporate loans, the 5 C’s of Credit is often used to determine credit quality:
+For corporate loans, the 5 C’s of Credit are often used to determine credit quality:

-For individual loans, credit scores are used, which includes:
+For individual loans, credit scores are used, which include:

 - Payment history